What are Minnesota Inmate Records?

 Facilities Operated by the Minnesota Department of Corrections

 The Minnesota Department of Corrections (MN DOC) oversees 13 facilities with varying security classes.
-Minnesota state prisons generally hold persons convicted for felony offenses and sentenced to serve more than one year in a correctional facility.
+Minnesota state prisons generally hold persons convicted of felony offenses and sentenced to serve more than one year in a correctional facility.

 This list contains the physical addresses and contact information of correctional facilities in Minnesota: